ucan-wg/invocation/README.md

 3. [Unit] in empty map representation.
 4. [Map] in map representation.

-UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input`s allowed.
+UCAN capabilities provided in [Proofs] of a wrapping [Task] MAY impose certain constraint on the type of `input`s allowed.

 If the `input` field is not present, it is implicitly a `unit` represented as empty map.